-PRO HAC VICE SPONSOR& CO-COUNSEL LAWYER
+PRO HAC VICE SPONSOR & LOCAL COUNSEL LAWYER

 I provide Pro Hac Vice Sponsorship and Local Counsel Representation in Civil and Criminal Matters in DC District Court, DC Superior Court, and the District Court of Appeals for DC.

 As the capital city of our great nation, Washington, D.C. hosts a constant flow of tourists and visitors from around the world who come to enjoy our rich history, museums, culture, and attractions.
 Whether these visitors are here on business or pleasure, they do sometimes encounter local law enforcement and may find themselves charged with a criminal offense like DUI, assault, drug possession, or another criminal or traffic violation.